 If you do not have the required documentary evidence to support your application proving that you are in a genuine and subsisting marriage or civil partnership, it is very likely that your Spouse Visa will be refused, unless you can provide credible reasons.

 In this case, you may meet the criteria for an Unmarried Partner visa.
-The Unmarried Partner Visa and Spouse Visa are the same visa under the same route, but the difference is that you will need to prove that you have been in a relationship that is like marriage or civil partnership for the past 2 years.
-If you are not yet married to your UK-based partner and you plan to get married in the UK, you can apply for a Fiancé visa.
+The Unmarried Partner Visa and Spouse Visa are under the same family visa route, but the difference is you will need to prove that you have been in a relationship that is like marriage or civil partnership for the past 2 years.
+If you are not yet married to your UK-based partner and you plan to get married in the UK, you can apply for a Fiance visa.

 What if my partner or I have previous relationships?